FrostyCake47/Pixie/README.md

-# diary
+# Pixie -

-My first Flutter project.
+Personal diary app made using Flutter.
-Hive used for database
+Authentication and database throught FireBase.
+Hive used for local database